aws-samples/amazon-sagemaker-secure-mlops/manual-package.md

     --region $AWS_DEFAULT_REGION
 ```

-### Copy CloudFormation templates to the S3 bucket
+## 3 Copy CloudFormation templates to the S3 bucket
 For each of the files:
 + `core-main.yaml-<region>`
 + `env-main.yaml-<region>`

-run the following command:
+run the following commands:

 ```bash
 FILE=core-main.yaml